-Co-Signing loans: Its always liked and appreciated when you Co-sign a loan for your close acquaintances and getting them out of financial crunch.
-However, it becomes a hassle for you if in case that borrower misses some payments or makes late payments.
+Co-Signing Loans: It’s always liked and appreciated when you Co-sign a loan for your close acquaintances and getting them out of the financial crunch.
+However, it becomes a hassle for you if in case the borrower misses some payments or makes late payments.
 Due to this your credit utilization ratio gets increased and impacts your credit score negatively.

 Submitting multiple loan applications simultaneously: It is not a good practice to follow, as each application submitted to lenders gets reflected on your credit report.
 Multiple loan applicants appearing on your credit report can be accessed by any financial institution you choose to avail loan from.
 This practice leaves a negative impact on lenders which also results in lowering your credit score and moreover your negotiating options get reduced.

 Availing numerous unsecured loans: No collateral is required, if you avail unsecured loans, including personal loan, education loan, credit card and business loan.
 Unsecured loans are granted on the basis of individual’s income and expenditure behavior.
 If an individual avails multiple unsecured loans, it is evident that he/she is already under too much debt and makes the person at risk.
 This practice impacts his/her credit score negatively.